AI agent memory: in-context, episodic, semantic, procedural

 result = graph.invoke({"messages": [], "memory_context": ""}, config=config)

 Swapping SqliteSaver for AsyncPostgresSaver is a real change, not a drop-in.
 Async savers expect async nodes, an async-aware lifespan to manage the connection pool, and JSON-serializable state.
-For Postgres in production, plan to touch your node signatures and your framework lifespan hooks too - the official LangGraph tutorial covers the FastAPI lifespan pattern in detail.
+For Postgres in production, expect to touch node signatures and framework lifespan hooks too.
+The official LangGraph tutorial covers the FastAPI lifespan pattern in detail.

 When to pick each

-The decision depends less on feature lists and more on how much you want to own:
+The decision depends less on feature lists and more on how much of the stack you actually want to own.

-- CrewAI - best when the default SQLite + RAG setup fits your use case and you don't need infrastructure control.
-Fastest to ship; hardest to customize under the hood.
+CrewAI is the right pick when the default SQLite + RAG setup matches your use case and you don't need infrastructure control.
+Fastest to ship, hardest to customize under the hood.

-- LangGraph - best when you have specific memory backends, need fine-grained control over what gets persisted, or are building a system that needs to scale.
-More initial wiring; no hidden constraints later.
+LangGraph is the right pick when you have specific memory backends in mind, need fine-grained control over what gets persisted, or are building toward something that has to scale.
+More wiring up-front, no hidden constraints later.

-- AutoGen - best for research, prototyping, and conversational agents where you want to manage memory explicitly.
-You write the memory logic yourself - more work, more transparency about what's actually stored.
+AutoGen is the right pick for research, prototyping, and conversational agents where you want to manage memory explicitly.
+You write the memory logic yourself.
+More work, more transparency about what's actually being stored.

-One production note worth flagging: CrewAI's automatic ChromaDB runs as embedded, single-node vector storage.
-Per Chroma's own docs, single-node deployments are comfortable up to roughly tens of millions of embeddings - that covers most agent memory workloads.
-The wall you hit first is rarely raw vector count; it's QPS, high-availability replication, or running more than one worker against the same store.
-When those are your bottleneck, LangGraph with a managed Pinecone, Weaviate, or Qdrant cluster swaps in cleanly.
+One production note worth flagging.
+CrewAI's automatic ChromaDB runs as embedded, single-node vector storage.
+Per Chroma's own docs, single-node deployments are comfortable up to roughly tens of millions of embeddings, which covers most agent memory workloads.
+The wall you hit first is almost never raw vector count.
+It's QPS, high-availability replication, or running more than one worker against the same store.
+When that's the bottleneck, LangGraph with a managed Pinecone, Weaviate, or Qdrant cluster swaps in cleanly.
 CrewAI's defaults don't.

-Before you reach for a vector DB, a lighter pattern handles most agents that aren't yet at scale.
-Three plain-text files, three jobs - no managed embeddings, no specialist to maintain it.
+Before reaching for a vector DB, there's a lighter pattern that covers most agents that aren't yet at scale.
+Three plain-text files, each with a single job.
+No managed embeddings, no specialist on call to keep it running.

-Episodic memory runs as daily standup logs - plain text files, one per day, timestamped.
-Each file captures what tasks ran, what the agent decided, and what happened.
+Episodic memory runs as daily standup logs: one plain-text file per day, timestamped, capturing what tasks ran, what the agent decided, what actually happened.
 Retrieval is a date-range query.
 Want to know what the agent did last Tuesday? grep works.
-Want to check if the agent made the same mistake three weeks ago?
-Scroll back through the log files.
-Episodic memory works on timestamps first, semantics second - and for most use cases, that's enough.
+Want to check whether it made the same mistake three weeks ago?
+Scroll back through the logs.
+Episodic memory works on timestamps first and semantics second, and for most use cases that's enough.

-Semantic memory is a MEMORY.md file - a curated list of lasting truths about the project, the user, and the system.
+Semantic memory is a MEMORY.md file.
+A curated list of lasting truths about the project, the user, the system.
 Not a conversation dump.
-Someone consciously decides what goes in: "user prefers short answers," "Ghost API requires ?source=html," "DB schema changed in v2."
-That curation step is the whole point.
-Without it, you end up with a long file nobody trusts.
+Someone consciously decides what goes in.
+"User prefers short answers."
+"Ghost API requires ?source=html."
+"DB schema changed in v2."
+The curation is the whole point.
+Without it, you end up with a long file that nobody trusts.

 Procedural memory is AGENTS.md (and optionally SOUL.md), checked into version control.
 These are the behavioral rules that shape how the agent operates.
-They live in git so that when behavior changes, you get a diff, not a mystery.
-If an agent starts acting differently and you want to know why, git blame is a legitimate debugging tool.
+They live in git so that when the behavior changes, you get a diff, not a mystery.
+If something starts acting differently and you want to know why, git blame is a legitimate debugging tool.

 Three files, three jobs: